-Marathon course time limit details: The Burrard Bridge on the marathon course is closed to traffic until 1PM.
-As such participants must maintain an 8-minute per kilometre pace (approximately) up until 30KM or 1PM, or just past the bridge.
-After the bridge is crossed, participants can slow their pace to approximately and a 14-minute per kilometre pace from Burrard Bridge to the Finish Line.
-Participants must complete the marathon distance—Start Line to Finish Line—within the seven hour event time requirement.
+Marathon course time limit details: The Burrard Bridge on the Marathon course is closed to traffic until 1PM.
+As such participants must maintain an 8-minute per kilometre pace approximately up until 30KM or just past the bridge.
+After the bridge is crossed, participants can slow their pace to approximately a 14-minute per kilometre pace from Burrard Bridge to the Finish Line.
+Participants must complete the marathon distance, Start Line to Finish Line, within the seven hour event time requirement.
 A designated cyclist marshal will monitor and encourage participants to stay on pace and to ensure completion within the cut-off time.
 After three gentle reminders, any participants still out on course after the cut-off times will be asked to remove their bibs and will no longer receive support from the event.
 A sweep vehicle will be available for pick up if necessary.

 Since the races take place on roads, participants will not be allowed to start early due to live traffic and safety concerns.
 The course and stations will not be open until the roads are clear and it is deemed safe for participants.
-Any participant attempting to start early will not receive a finishers’ medal.
-In addition, the timing company will register your time as DNF (did not finish).
+Any participant attempting to start early will not receive a finisher medal.
+In addition, the timing company will register your time as DNF or Did Not Finish.

 Nordic Pole Walkers are not encouraged because of the congestion on the course, however, should poles be required for participation, then participants will be placed in the last corral.
-In addition, nordic pole walkers and walkers will be instructed to walk at the side of the course to reduce any potential congestion with runners or pedestrians
+In addition, nordic pole walkers and walkers will be instructed to walk at the side of the course to reduce any potential congestion.

 For the runner’s safety, music devices are not encouraged.
 There is no risk of disqualification for simple use.
 If a runner puts themselves or other runners at risk through an unsafe act that event officials determine was caused directly or indirectly through the use of a prohibited item however, the runner may be disqualified.

 Yes.
-Pace Bunnies (pacers) will be located in the appropriate corrals at the Start Line and will be running 10 minutes and walking 1 minute (10’s and 1’s) in both the Marathon and the Half Marathon events.
-Each Pace Bunny will run even splits (every KM will be run in the same amount of time); by following your Pace Bunny, you should be able to cross the line with a better finish time.
+Pace Bunnies provided by Running Room will be located in the appropriate corrals at the Start Line and will be consistently running 10 minutes and then walking 1 minute for “10’s and 1’s”.
+Each Pace Bunny will run even splits.
+In other words, every KM will be run in approximately the same amount of time.